oliviodare/cv/index.md

 - **Thesis:** "Limbic morphology and emotion in Borderline Personality Disorder"

 ## Research Interests
-- History of Ecology, Forestry, Environmentalist Movement, and Activism
+- History of Ecology, Forestry, and the Environmentalist Movement
 - Science during Francoism, Political Transition, and Democratic Consolidation
 - History of Science
 - Environmental History